MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pload_image_notify_routine.md

 ## -description

 Called by the operating system to notify the driver when a driver image or a user image (for example, a DLL or EXE) is mapped into virtual memory.
+The operating system invokes this routine after an image has been mapped to memory, but before it's entrypoint is called.
 <div class="alert"><b>Warning</b>  The actions that  you can perform in this routine are restricted for safe calls.
 See <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/windows-kernel-mode-process-and-thread-manager#best">Best Practices</a>. </div><div> </div>

 ## -parameters